pnpm/pnpm.io/docs/hooks.md

   }
 }

+function readPackage (pkg, context) {
-// This hook will override the manifest of foo@1 after downloading it from the registry
+  // Override the manifest of foo@1 after downloading it from the registry
-// foo@1 will always be installed with the second version of bar function readPackage (pkg, context) {
+  // Replace all dependencies with bar@2
   if (pkg.name === 'foo' && pkg.version.startsWith('1.')) {
     pkg.dependencies = {
       bar: '^2.0.0'
     }
     context.log('bar@1 => bar@2 in dependencies of foo')
+  }

+  // This will fix any dependencies on baz to 1.2.3 if (pkg.dependencies && pkg.dependencies.baz === '*') {
+    pkg.dependencies.baz = '1.2.3';
   }

   return pkg
 }
 ```